Things you should know about Industrial Doors and Shutters relating to Health & Safety.

 The code of practice for safety at powered doors for pedestrian use.

-Abacus Shutters Ltd have a policy of ensuring that all our installations meet the recommendations set out in this standard.
+Abacus Shutters Limited have a policy of ensuring that all our installations meet the recommendations set out in the above standards.

 - Part 1 – General